twiz-/split-analytics/README.md

   end
  ```

  Ok, so now every time you execute an action in your application and event should be created.
 To confirm this is working visit a couple pages in your applicaiton then open up your rails console and run `AnalyticsEvent.count`.
-This will basically return the number of actions you just committed by jumping around you applicaiton.
+This will basically return the number of actions you just committed by jumping around your application.

 ####Create the analytics dashbaord

  Cool!
 We have details about each request being saved as records.
-Now, lets create a simple dashbord to view the details of all these records we're
+Now, lets create a simple dashboard to view the details of all these records we're
  saving.

  `rails g controller analytics_events analytics_dashboard`